Mindful-AI-Research/.github/profile/README.md

 </sub>Ready to join the Mindful AI ecosystem?
 Here are a few ways you can help:</sub>

-- ⭐ If this project has been helpful, consider giving it a star.
-It helps others discover the project and supports the community.
+[-]() ⭐ If this project has been helpful, consider giving it a star.
+It helps others discover the project and supports the community. <br>

--  Share your ideas, suggestions, or feedback by opening an issue.
+[-]() Share your ideas, suggestions, or feedback by opening an issue. <br>

--  Contribute code or improvements by submitting a pull request.
+[-]()  Contribute code or improvements by submitting a pull request.

 <br>